 The initial challenge was finding a theater that would grant access and permission to photograph the acrobats.
 After some initial legwork, Jonathan discovered a group willing to work with him, the Tai’an Circus, based out of the San Lin Expo Cultural Center of Pudong.
 Although some groups travel around, the Tai’an group is permanently based in the theatre, which gave Jonathan a lot more flexibility and options for shooting.

 The Tai’an group was very nice about the shoot.
 All they wanted in return were some standard PR photos, which seemed like a fair swap to me.

 Jonathan had an enjoyable time working with the acrobats and watching them perform.
 Their shows consist of balancing acts, dangerous stunts, body contortions, and other classic acrobatic endeavors.
 There were several moments during practice when he had to dodge a flying body swooping past him out of seemingly nowhere.
 He was particularly taken with the agility of the performers.

 I would get uncomfortable while crouching for an extended period of time, but right next to me there would be a contortionist bending over completely backwards!

-Finding a time to take portraits was another challenge.
-The performers only get into costume and makeup minutes before the performances happen.
+Finding time to take portraits was another challenge.
+The performers only get into costume and makeup minutes before the performances commence.
 Jonathan had to work quickly to direct the subjects and take their portraits in the limited time before the curtain rose.